rohan-paul/Awesome-JavaScript-Interviews/Redux/mapStateToProps-how-exactly-it-gets-the-state-from-reducers.md

 });
 ```

-See, that for each of the reducers I am returning the state object specifying a single variable as the key.
+See, that for each of the reducers, I am returning the state object specifying a single variable as the key.
 So for the tidalReducers, I am returning the key as 'tides'

 #### And thats the most important point